philc/book-notes/why we sleep - matthew walker.md

     home."
 * A new vision for sleep in the twenty-first century (chap 16)
   * How to make better sleeping habits stick.
-    * "one practice known to convert a healthy new habit into a permanent way of life is exposure to your own data."
+    * "One practice known to convert a healthy new habit into a permanent way of life is exposure to your own data."
   * Author notes that schools teach diet, P.E., sex, and alcohol, but none teach about the promise of sleep and sleep hygiene.
-  * Cool idea: work health insurance programs give workers more time off if they string together 20 nights of 7hr sleep.
+  * Cool idea: work health insurance programs give workers more time off if they string together 20 nights of 7+hr sleep.
   * Sleep is needed most in the ICU, and the environment is not set up to deliver it.
     * "Incessant beeping and buzzing from equipment, sporadic alarms, and frequent tests prevent anything resembling restful sleep for the patient."